LittleLittleCloud/Agent-ChatRoom/README.md

 Writing configuration from scratch is painful, so `Agent Chatroom` provides a series of templates to help you get started quickly.
 Use the `list-templates` command to list all available templates and the `create` command to create a configuration from the selected template.

 > [!TIP]
 > `create` command also generates a json schema file for this configuration to provide intellisense in your editor.
-Use it wisely!
+Use it wisely can greatly save your effort on writing configuration.

 ### Step 1 - Choose from one of the available templates to get started.
 ```bash